Wigan Warriors: Colours

 With some brief interludes, the club spent the majority of the 20th century wearing regular cherry and white hooped jerseys with white shorts.

 From the late 1980s onwards shirt designs became more varied, but remained largely variations on cherry and white hoops.
 However, the club started to experiment with wearing red shorts as opposed to white.

 From roughly 2015-onwards, the version of 'cherry' red featured on Warriors home shirts has been a much darker shade of red.
 From the late 1980s to the late 1990s, Wigan's away kit was usually royal blue and white hoops, with the template often being the exact same as the home kit, but in alternative colours.
 In the 21st century, royal blue and white away jerseys have made brief returns, notably in 2005 and 2016.

 From 2022-onwards, Wigan's third kit was a design inspired by their charity partners and a percentage of proceeds from sales would be donated to the respective charity.
+They have partnered with charities like The Brick and Wigan And Leigh Hospice.

 Wigan released their kits for 2025 in November 2024.
 The home shirt features the traditional cherry and white hoops complete with black and gold trim whilst the shorts and stockings are both cherry red.
 The away kit is all navy blue with 'electric blue' flashes across the front.
 The Warriors revealed their charity third kit on 23 November 2024 – an all-lilac kit in partnership with Wigan & Leigh Hospice, a local charity that helped Warriors winger Liam Marshall's mother Debbie, who died in February 2024.